sannijesufemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l >>> This will display the current directory in a long format ls -al >>> This displays the hidden files in the current directory ls -na >>> Display current durrent directory in long format, user and group IDS displayed numerically and hidden files starting with .
+ls -l >>> This will display the current directory in a long format ls -al >>> This displays the hidden files in the current directory ls -na >>> Display current durrent directory in long format, user and group IDS displayed numerically and hidden files starting with . mkdir /tmp/my_first_directory >>> This create a director called my_first_directory in the /tm/ directory mv /tmp/betty /tmp/my_first_directory >>> This move a file name betty in /tmp directory to a sub-directory in /tmp parent directory